In collaboration with

 Phase description:

-You present your research idea to a panel of doctors and domain experts.
-You defend it, refine it, and lock in your direction before building begins.
+You present your research idea to your team and mentors, defend your direction, incorporate feedback, and lock in your focus before building begins.

 First formal milestone, where you present your data, early findings, and methodology to your mentor.